Randall Telfer: Cleveland Browns

-The Cleveland Browns drafted Telfer in the sixth round of the 2015 NFL Draft.
+The Cleveland Browns selected Telfer in the sixth round of the 2015 NFL draft with the 198th overall pick.
 Telfer signed a four-year contract with the Browns on May 6, 2015, although terms of the deal were not immediately disclosed.
 A later report said the terms were worth $2.397 million, which included a $117,537 signing bonus.

 On July 28, 2015, head coach Mike Pettine announced that Telfer would sit out training camp and remain idle until at least midseason.
 Pettine said that although some athletes return from mid-foot surgery in four to six months, the team would wait eight months and reevaluate Telfer's ability to play in October.

 Telfer played 14 games in the 2016 season under new head coach Hue Jackson, catching two passes for four yards and spending most of his time as a blocker.

 On May 2, 2018, Telfer was traded to the Kansas City Chiefs in exchange for linebacker Dadi Nicolas.
 However two days later, the trade was called off and voided.
 Telfer was waived by the Browns.